 Standardized field method for determination of the conservation status of targeted habitat types using indicator species and their reference values (Action A.2) was developed together with the external subcontractor University of Maribor, Faculty of natural sciences and mathematics.
 The standardised field form was also developed with the aim to, later on, assess the impact of project activities on targeted habitat types (Action D.1).
 Initial mapping showed, that HT 6210 (*): is in favorable condition on 28.56 ha in Haloze; 7.16 ha in Kumu and 0.46 ha in Gorjancih, and in unfavorable condition on 18.68 ha in Haloze; 3.66 ha in Kum and 0.72 ha in Gorjanci.
 The analysis showed that HT 6230 (*) is in favorable condition on 48.99 ha and in unfavorable on 40.67 ha in Pohorje.

-Altogether 7,853 initial information or additional information about the progress of the project, were sent to different home and e-mail addresses.
-Until now, project staff carried out 583 farm visits.
+Altogether 7.533 initial or additional information about the progress of the project, were sent to different home and e-mail addresses.
+Until now, project staff carried out 1.200 farm visits (Action A.3).

 In order to ensure a long-term sustainable multi-functional management of dry grasslands with grazing, late mowing and restoration of traditional orchard, we provided farmers with free usage of project equipment for grazing, mowing and mulching as well as with seedlings of traditional tall fruit tree varieties.
 We also provide removal of overgrowth and rejuvenation pruning of old fruit trees.